Jurasz-Jan/skrypty_25/lua/README.md

-# MoonScript REST API
+# Lua REST API

-This folder contains a simple REST API written in MoonScript using the [Lapis](https://leafo.net/lapis/) framework.
+This folder contains a simple REST API written in Lua using the [Lapis](https://leafo.net/lapis/) framework.

 ## Requirements